mickjc750/str/README.md

 ## strview_t strview_find_first(strview_t haystack, strview_t needle);
  Return the **strview_t** for the first occurrence of needle in haystack.
  If the needle is not found, strview_find_first() returns an invalid strview_t.
- If the needle is found, the returned strview_t will match the contents of needle, only it will reference data within the haystack, and can be used with various strbuf.h functions as a means of specifying the position within the buffer.
+ If the needle is found, the returned strview_t will match the contents of needle, only it will reference data within the haystack.
+ This can then be used as a position reference for further parsing with strview.h functions, or modification with strbuf.h functions.

 Some special cases to consider:
  * If **needle** is valid, and of length 0, it will always be found at the start of the string.